Sjord/Sjord.github.io/_posts/2017-04-06-generating-password-list-with-regexes.md

 date: 2017-05-10
 ---

-When cracking passwords, sometimes you want to try passwords in a specific format.
+When cracking passwords, it is sometimes useful to try specifically formatted passwords.
 This post describes how you can generate a big list of passwords conforming to a specific pattern.

 ## Cracking passwords with lists